-As of March 31, 2022, our principal source of liquidity was our cash in the amount of \$32.9 million which is primarily held in operating and deposit accounts.
-Cash decreased during the quarter due to increased marketing spend during the holidays and inventory purchases that were paid during the first quarter.
-Additionally, prepaid assets increased significantly due to payments for upfront software licensing and implementation costs.
-Timing of collection of accounts receivables at the end of the quarter adversely impacted the cash balance.
-Although consequences of the COVID-19 pandemic and resulting economic uncertainty could adversely affect our liquidity and capital resources in the future, and cash requirements may fluctuate based on the timing and extent of many factors, such as those discussed above, we believe our existing sources of liquidity will be sufficient to fund our operations, including lease obligations, debt service requirements, capital expenditures and working capital obligations for at least the next 12 months from the filing of this Quarterly Report.
+As of September 30, 2022, our principal source of liquidity was our cash in the amount of \$60.1 million which is primarily held in operating and deposit accounts.
+Although consequences of the COVID-19 pandemic and resulting economic uncertainty could adversely affect our liquidity and capital resources in the future, and cash requirements may fluctuate based on the timing and extent of many factors, such as those discussed above, we believe our existing sources of liquidity will be sufficient to fund our operations, including lease obligations, debt service requirements, capital expenditures and working capital obligations for at least the next 12 months.
 We may seek additional equity or debt financing in the future to satisfy capital requirements, respond to adverse developments such as the COVID-19 pandemic, changes in our circumstances or unforeseen events or conditions, or fund organic or inorganic growth opportunities.
-In the event that additional financing is required from third-party sources, we may not be able to raise it on acceptable terms or at all.
+In the event that additional financing is required from third party sources, we may not be able to raise it on acceptable terms or at all.